 This course introduces the fully object-oriented feature of Visual Basic .Net.
 Upon completion of this course, students will be able to develop applications that run under Windows without the complexity generally associated with programming.
 With very little effort, students can design a screen that holds standard elements such as buttons, check boxes, radio buttons, text boxes and list boxes.
-Each of these objects can be programmed to perform as a "standard " Window user interface.
-Prerequisite: CIS126
+Each of these objects can be programmed to perform as a "standard" Window user interface.

-CIS 220 - Storage Area Networks and Disaster Recovery 3 semester credit hours
+CIS 220 - Storage Area Networks and Disaster Recovery

 This course provides students with a background in storage management including the latest storage technologies.
 Students will learn about information storage in order to make informed decisions in an increasingly complex IT industry.
 Upon successful course completion, students will be able to implement, manage and secure Network Attached Storage (NAS) and Storage Area Network (SAN) environments.
-Prerequisite: CIS142, CIS245